Marvel's Avengers (video game): War for Wakanda

 Five years since the A-Day tragedy caused Wakanda to re-isolate from the world once again, T'Challa, the current king of his home country and the current Black Panther, leads his people into battle against invading A.I.M. forces and a private army led by Ulysses Klaue, a longtime enemy of the country whose father Fritz was killed trying to steal Wakanda's precious resource vibranium.
 After stopping an invasion led by Crossbones at Wakanda's shielded capital Birnin Zana, T'Challa and his sister Shuri work with the Avengers to investigate Klaue's connection to the emergence of corrupted Vibranium in Wakanda and around the world.
 T'Challa attempts to use Wakanda's Kimoyo network to locate Klaue, but the latter hijacks and damages it before capturing and killing Shuri's research team.
 T'Challa orders the Wakandans to evacuate to Birnin Zana before joining the Avengers in confronting Klaue at Azzuri's Temple, only for Klaue to destroy it.

 Upon escaping and regrouping, the heroes learn Shuri intercepted a transmission between Klaue and another Rappaccini clone in which she reprimands Klaue for prioritizing seeking revenge for his father and destroying potentially valuable information in the temple before retracting A.I.M.'s support.
 In retaliation, Klaue and his army storm Wakanda's vibranium mound while A.I.M. attacks Birnin Zana.
 As the Avengers stop Klaue's army from corrupting the vibranium core, T'Challa fights Klaue in close combat, during which the latter falls into the vibranium chambers and transforms into a pure sound being.
 Now going by "Klaw", he and Crossbones overpower the heroes, forcing T'Challa and Shuri to redirect energy from Birnin Zana's shields to create a wavelength capable of weakening Klaw.
 Crossbones retreats while T'Challa and the Avengers defeat Klaw, who disintegrates.
-As Birnin Zana's shields are restored, T'Challa joins the Avengers in their fight against A.I.M. and passes the throne to Shuri, making her Queen of Wakanda.
+As Birnin Zana's shields are restored, T'Challa joins the Avengers in their fight against A.I.M. and passes the throne to Shuri, making her Queen-Regent of Wakanda.

 Discordant Sound

-Shuri discovers that Klaw survived his last encounter, albeit weakened for a time being, and will always return many times to get revenge on Wakanda and the Avengers.
+Shuri discovers that Klaw survived his last encounter, even though weakened for the time being, and will always return many times to get revenge on Wakanda and the Avengers.
 With the help of Zawavari and Okoye, the Avengers immediately disperse Klaw and defend the Vibranium Mound.